The Case for Cardinality Lower Bounds: Experiments

-\paragraph{System configuration} We conduct the experiments on the open systems on a single node equipped with an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 5318Y CPU (24 cores, 48 hyper-threads) processor and 128 GB DDR4 main memory, running Ubuntu 24.04.
-The experiments on Fabric Warehouse (DW) are conducted on Microsoft Fabric with a F256 capacity and version 12.0.2000.8.
+We now empirically evaluate the effectiveness of \xbound{} in reducing cardinality underestimation in a real production system, Fabric DW.
+Particularly, we demonstrate that clipping Fabric DW's estimates with \xbound{}'s lower bounds directly improves resource estimation, yielding sizable query speedups.

-Unless otherwise specified, \xbound{} uses the following default configuration: 256 partitions, 5000 MCVs for equality predicates, and 128 histogram buckets for range predicates (the latter two are exactly those from \lpbound{}).
-Moreover, we use \lpbound{} with $\ell_p$ norms $\in \{\ell_0, \ell_1, \ell_2, \ell_{\infty}\}$ to enable a fair comparison by applying the same set of norms to both the lower and upper bounds.\footnote{In a strict sense, $\ell_{-\infty}$ is not a norm; see \secref{sec:prelims}.} We enable the prefix trick in \lpbound{}, yet disable its PK-FK optimization (Ref.~\cite[Sec.~5]{lpbound}), i.e., computing norms on two-way joins, since this incurs a high overhead, especially when building \lpbound{} on \mssalesjoin{}.
-Both estimators store their norms into the \texttt{norms} tables, while \xbound{}'s partitioned $\ell_0$-statistics are stored in a separate table.
+\sparagraph{Benchmark.} Since Fabric DW is a cloud-based distributed data warehouse, we need a dataset large enough to exercise its full capability.
+We therefore run the \textsc{STATS-CEB} benchmark~\cite{stats-ceb} on the 220 GB StackOverflow dump~\cite{sqlstorm}, ensuring distributed operators appear in our system's query plans; we refer to this as \textsc{StackOverflow-CEB} (\textsc{SO-CEB}).
+Note that we remove filters on the \texttt{posts.favoritecount} column, as it is \texttt{NULL} in this dump.
+The benchmark comprises 146 Berge-acyclic queries over up to 7 tables with equality and range predicates on numeric and date columns.\footnote{We consider their simplest form: \texttt{select count(*) from [...].}} Of these, \xbound{} currently supports 89~/~146 queries whose (mostly FK-FK) joins share a single join key; specifically, they join either on \texttt{userid} or \texttt{postid}, including semantically equivalent attributes such as \texttt{posts.owneruserid} and \texttt{postlinks.relatedpostid}.

-Additionally, on \mssalesjoin{}, the partitioned $\ell_0$-statistics are computed in an \emph{approximate} manner via a HyperLogLog sketch~\cite{hll}, as exact computation would have been too costly; we discuss the implication of this aspect in \secref{sec:discussion}.
+\sparagraph{System Configuration.} The experiments on Fabric DW are conducted on Microsoft Fabric with a F64 capacity.
+The standalone statistics required by \xbound{} are built on a single node equipped with an Intel® Xeon® Gold 5318Y CPU (24 cores, 48 hyper-threads) processor and 128 GB DDR4 main memory, running Ubuntu 24.04.
+To this end, we use DuckDB v1.4.3.